Daniel from Spain

 What is your educational background?

-"I will graduate from the Photonics programme in 2022.
-I am from Spain and I had never studied abroad before coming here.
-In 2020, I graduated with a Bachelor's degree in Physics at the University of Santiago de Compostela.
+"I am from Spain and I had never studied abroad before coming here.
+I graduated with a Bachelor's degree in Physics at the University of Santiago de Compostela.
 During my Bachelor’s, I got very interested in optics and quantum mechanics."

 Why did you choose Lund University?
 How did you find out about the programme?